magiruuvelvet/OTPGen/README.md

  - Refactor/Rewrite GUI
  - Use Model/View instead of a tedious hard-to-manage Widget
    - Most problematic by now is getting the correct/current row
- - Make QtKeychain optimal, but enabled by default (CMake build option)

  - User Settings